relaxing on a beach at sunrise in Riviera Maya Mexico

 Boutique Hotels, All Inclusive Resorts, and Eco Retreats

 The Riviera Maya is an extremely popular tourist destination on the east coast of the Yucatan peninsula.
 This is good news if you’re a fan of resorts on the beach.
 Cancun Airport offers direct flights from most major European and American cities so it is very easy to get to.
-Most travelers to the Mayan Riviera from the United States, Europe, and South America will travel through Cancun international airport.
-However Cozumel airport also offers more than a dozen direct flights and it is only a short ferry ride from Playa del Carmen.
+Most travelers to the Mayan Riviera from the United States, Europe, and South America will travel through Cancun International Airport.
+However, Cozumel International Airport also offers more than a dozen direct flights, and it is only a short ferry ride from Playa del Carmen.

-While you'll immediately recognize big name American all-inclusive resorts, there are also many European and Mexican hotel companies that operate here.
-You will often find that these properties offer a variety of options that are sometimes better since instead of a huge cost for an all-inclusive resort, they are more like traditional hotels.
+While you'll immediately recognize big-name American all-inclusive resorts, many European and Mexican hotel companies operate here.
+These properties often offer a variety of options that are sometimes better since instead of a huge cost for an all-inclusive resort, they are more like traditional hotels.

 No matter where you stay in the Riviera Maya area, you are sure to have an unforgettable experience.